monopoly-2096

 To understand what warranty or without warranty means, first know that the home inspector is only responsible for the issues in and around the house that can be seen.
 The home inspector is not responsible for issues they cannot see, such as structural cracks, broken linings in the chimney, or buried old oil tanks.

 The issues that can pose a problem but cannot be immediately detected are called hidden or latent defects.
-The seller is supposed to sell the home without issues that can devalue or render it unliveable unless they sold the house without warranty, as is, at the buyer’s risk.
+The seller is supposed to sell the home without issues that can devalue or render it unlivable unless they sell the house without warranty, as is, at the buyer’s risk.

 Reasons for buying and selling without warranty:

-- The vendor inherited the house but never lived in it, therefore, does not want to be responsible for hidden defects.
+• The vendor inherited the house but never lived in it; therefore, they do not want to be responsible for hidden defects.

-- The vendor is aware the house may have hidden defects and, again, does not want the buyer to hold them responsible for issues that may come up.
+• The vendor is aware that the house may have hidden defects and, again, does not want the buyer to hold them responsible for issues that may come up.

 In most cases, where the seller lived in the house and maintained the house in good condition, the house is sold with warranty.